gaqzi/reflections/til/bash/use_strict_mode_while_running_bash_scripts.md

-# Use Strict Mode While Running Bash Scripts
+# Use strict mode while running Bash scripts

 Use unofficial bash strict mode while writing scripts.
 Bash has a few gotchas and this helps you to avoid that.
 For example: